rswinkle/c_utils/README.md

 ### CVector
 This is the all in one, cqueue.h file from [CVueue](http://github.com/rswinkle/CVector)

 They are all written in clean C, ie they compile as C++.
-This repository's premake only builds and sort of tests c_utils but CQueue and CVector (and thus
+This repository's premake only builds and sort of tests c_utils but CQueue and CVector (and thus rsw_cstr indirectly) have their own tests in their respective repos.

 #### Note on the difference between c_utils and rsw_cstr
 The main difference between the 2 libraries is that c_utils is very general and has many